Synapse Audio offers a choice of high quality rack extension plugins, tailored to Reason.

 Synapse Audio has created software for professional music producers since 2000.
 Our focus is top-notch sound quality, as well as usability.
 Being musicians ourselves, we like to use tools that help us get our ideas realized quickly, without being slowed down by convoluted workflows.

-- Analog Modeling
+- Virtual Analog

 Our Rack Extensions